jbk2/fakebook/SERVER_INFO.md

 # Server Documentation for Fakebook app
-- This file's intention is as documentation for the server instance which these applications are deployed to:
+- This file's intention is as documentation for the server instance which hosts these containerised apps:
+  - waldo-bibble.com
   - fakebook.bibble.com
   - flight-booker@bibble.com
   - ubuntu@bibble.com (simple html page(s) hosted in docker nginx container)